bafplus/php-tg-bot-plugins-todo/ToDo/draw/README.md

 Draws a line on a map between 2 or more given geolocations.
-Cane be city, city+street or coordinates.
+Can be city, city+street or coordinates.
 * /draw terheijden eindhoven
 * output: https://lh3.googleusercontent.com/-9rhEzu45xQc/Wnbh5IMDi1I/AAAAAAAAxiE/WYsBEAZsDBMlQZcUDnUv39h6pzLmoLUgQCL0BGAYYCw/h1280/Ugx0k8-iGH83B8NtGyJ4AaABAagB5OnNAw.map.1517740513.5682282.png
 or by giving more points and end with the first: